Multan: Mughal Empire

-Following the conquest of Upper Sindh by the Mughal Emperor Akbar, Multan was attacked and captured by Akbar's army under the command of Bairam Khan in 1557, thereby re-establishing Mughal rule in Multan.
+Following the conquest of upper Sindh by the Mughal Emperor Akbar, Multan was attacked and captured by Akbar's army under the command of Bairam Khan in 1557, thereby re-establishing Mughal rule in Multan.
 The Mughals controlled the Multani region from 1524 until around 1739.
-Emperor Akbar established the Subah of Multan with its headquarters at Multan city, which was one of his original twelve subahs (imperial top-level administrative provinces) roughly covering southern Punjab, parts of Khyber and Balochistan bordering Kabul Subah, Lahore Subah, Ajmer Subah, Thatta Subah, Kandahar Subah and the Persian Safavid empire.
+Emperor Akbar created the Multan Subah with its headquarters at Multan city, which was one of his original twelve subahs (imperial top-level administrative provinces) roughly covering southern Punjab and northern Sindh, and bordered Kabul Subah, Lahore Subah, Ajmer Subah, Thatta Subah, the Persian Safavid Kandahar.
 It was one of Mughal Empire's largest provinces by land area and population.

 In 1627, Multan was encircled by walls that were built on the order of Murad Baksh, son of Shah Jahan.
-Upon his return from an expedition to Balkh in 1648, the future emperor Aurangzeb was appointed Governor of provinces of Multan and Sindh – a post he held until 1652.
+Upon his return from an expedition to Balkh in 1648, the future emperor Aurangzeb was appointed Governor of provinces of Multan and Sindh—a post he held until 1652.

-In 1680, the renowned Punjabi poet, Bulleh Shah, who is regarded as a saint by both Sufis and Sikhs, was born in Uch, Multan province.
+In 1680, the renowned Punjabi poet, Bulleh Shah, who is regarded as a saint by both Muslims and Sikhs, was born in Uch, Multan Subah.

 In the second half of the 17th century, Multan's commercial fortunes were adversely affected by silting and shifting of the nearby river, which denied traders vital trade access to the Arabian Sea.
 Multan witnessed difficult times as the Mughal Empire waned in power following the death of Emperor Aurangzeb in 1707.

-Dar al-Aman era

 Under Mughal rule, Multan enjoyed 200 years of peace in a time when the city became known as Dar al-Aman ("Abode of Peace").
 During the Mughal era, Multan was an important centre of agricultural production and manufacturing of cotton textiles.
 Multan was a centre for currency minting, as well as tile-making during the Mughal era.

-Multan was also host to the offices of many commercial enterprises during the Mughal era, even in times when the Mughals were in control of the even more coveted city of Kandahar, given the unstable political situation resulting from frequent contestation of Kandadar with the Persian Safavid Empire.
+Multan was also host to the offices of many commercial enterprises during the Mughal era, even in times when the Mughals were in control of the even more coveted city of Kandahar, given the unstable political situation resulting from frequent contestation of Kandahar with the Safavid Empire.